 - Define the message the design should portray

-- Design images that identify a product or convey a message
+- Design graphics that help identify a product or convey a message

 - Generate graphics for product illustrations, logos, and websites

-- Select colours, images, text style, and layout
+- Select colors, images, text style, and layout

 Scope of Graphic Design in India